No More Parties

 "No More Parties" is the major-label debut single by American rapper Coi Leray, released on January 22, 2021, through 1801 Records and Republic Records.
-The song was Leray's first release of 2021.
 Leray wrote the song alongside its producers Maaly Raw and Okaykhan.
 It is a mumble rap and R&B song with piano, "skittering" claps, and a subtle bass line, over which Leray rap-sings about elevating her life and career, while also venting about her father, Benzino.

 A snippet of the song went viral on the video-sharing platform TikTok, and became her first charting song on any chart after peaking on the Billboard Hot 100 at number 26.
 A remix of the song, featuring fellow American rapper Lil Durk, was released on February 19, 2021, with the remix being included on Leray's debut studio album Trendsetter (2022).

 Background

 Around one week before its release, Leray teased the song through a brief clip on the video-sharing platform TikTok.
 It quickly went viral, accruing over 42 million views in a week.
 The song marks a departure from her upbeat style.